PreCyseGroup/rs-secret-sharing-controller/README.md

 # Robot Trajectory Tracking with Secret Sharing

 ## Overview
 This project implements a robot trajectory tracking system using two different techniques: Reed-Solomon (RS) coding and Shamir's Secret Sharing.
-The system simulates a robot's movement along a reference trajectory while handling missing and incorrect shares in control inputs computed by a set of N clouds.
+The system simulates a robot tracking a reference trajectory and where the controller is executed on a set of N clouds.
+The proposed schemes try to handle missing and incorrect shares in control inputs computed by the clouds.

 ## Features
 - **Custom Quantization**: Implements a quantization method to handle floating-point values.